ceph/ceph/doc/dev/perf_counters.rst

 Labeled Perf Counters
 ---------------------

-A Ceph daemon also has the ability to emit a set of the similar perf counter instances with varying labels.
+A Ceph daemon has the ability to emit a set perf counter instances with varying labels.
 These counters are intended for visualizing specific metrics in 3rd party tools like the Prometheus and Grafana.

 For example, the below counters show put and get byte statistics for different users on different buckets::